Kettlehead Brewing Company FAQs

 Yes to having a mug club.
 In fact, Mug Clubbers get 10% off takeout meals.

 We didn’t notice any liquor, but they do serve Haunting Whisper wines (red and white) from Danbury, NH.
 You know, for those people who don’t like good beer.

 T-shirts, hats, probably more.
 Never asked about a pint or flight glass because we bought a 32oz growler can.
 Oh well, have to go back.
 Again.

 You betcha.
 The chicken tacos are a great choice.
 The pizzas look good.
 The tortilla chips with the black bean salsa and gouda queso dip is delicious.
 But the pretzels ... oh man.
 The maple mustard aioli is something that people would have sent letters across the Atlantic for, convincing their family members to leave Hampshire and stake a plot of land in a place called "NEW Hampshire".

 They too work with local farms to source as much of their ingredients as possible.
 In summary, delicious food.

 I didn’t notice much.
 Maybe they sneak a band or an acoustic performer in.
 No clue.

 Can I buy their beer in stores?

-Again, no clue.
-I haven’t researched it that hard.
-I think that’s because it’s really not hard to get to their Brewery.
+Again, no clue. we haven’t researched it that hard.
+We think that’s because it’s really not hard to get to their Brewery.
 It’s minutes off I-93.